MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/skew.md

 [![](skew-images/skewexperiment-small.png "Triple screenshot of the Skew Experiment page")](skew-images/skewexperiment-large.png#lightbox "Triple screenshot of the Skew Experiment page")

-If `xSkew` is the negative of `ySkew`, the result is rotation, but also scaled somewhat as the UWP display indicates.
+If the `xSkew` value is the negative of the `ySkew` value, the result is rotation, but also scaled somewhat as the UWP display indicates.

 The transform formulas are as follows: